aszkiel71/uwr/README.md

 -> Calculus

--> Basic Computer Science Workshop
+-> Computing for Computer Scientists

--> Logic for Computer Scientists
+-> Logic for Computer Science

 -> Introduction to programming in Python.